 In mid-June, I attended a wedding on the shore of Priest Lake in North Idaho.
-The dearly betrothed, Jill Heuer Gilson and Eric Cameron, are active in the same running clubs as myself, which is how the couple got to know one another.
+The dearly betrothed, Jill Heuer Gilson and Eric Cameron, are active in the same running clubs as myself, which is how they got to know one another.

-The wedding was attended by a contingent of fellow running club members, several of whom assisted in preparations.
-I was asked to set up chairs on the beach for attendees.
-I enthusiastically agreed, but decided to first explore a lakeside trail.
+The wedding was attended by a contingent of fellow running club members, and many assisted in preparations.
+I was asked to set up chairs on the beach for the outdoor ceremony, but I wanted to hike a lakeside trail first.

-When I returned, I still had ten minutes before the wedding started to set up the chairs.
-However someone had stolen my task and done it.
+When I returned, I still had ten minutes before the wedding started to set up the chairs, but someone else had done it.

-I was very angry and felt justified venting my rage by throwing large rocks into the water during the ceremony.
+I was very angry and vented by throwing large rocks into the water during the ceremony.

-A few months earlier, I looked forward to the wedding morning 4-mile race, but shortly after I RSVP’ed, I suffered a stress fracture that has not fully healed, and I was unable to run.
+A wedding morning 4-mile race was scheduled, but shortly after I RSVP’ed, I suffered a stress fracture that has not fully healed, and I was unable to run.

 Amazingly, the night before the race, I had an athletivision.
 This is a term for a dream in which you win a competition that you were prevented from entering.
 Neuroscientists believe events depicted in an athletivision are highly accurate.

-Yet when I informed Nick, the winner, and Eric, the 2nd place finisher, that they were being bumped down a place, and I was the true winner because of my athletivision, they failed to take my legitimate claim seriously.
+Yet when I informed Nick, the winner, and Eric, the 2nd place finisher, that they were being bumped down a place, and I was the true winner because of my athletivision, they did not take my legitimate claim seriously.

 Despite my rightful claim, I was not awarded first place.
 I rectified this grave injustice after returning home.
 As I’ve done before following an outstanding performance, I arranged a ceremony and awarded myself a first place ribbon.It was a touching moment that I’ll never forget.